-All types of potatoes are high in carbohydrates and contain a moderate amount of calories as well as healthy amounts of fiber, vitamins and minerals.
-The kind of potatoes that may be the healthiest are the potato varieties with darker-colored flesh, such as the Purple Viking, Yukon Gold, and Ruby Crescent.
+All potato types are high in carbohydrates and contain a moderate amount of calories as well as healthy amounts of fiber, vitamins and minerals.
+The kind of potatoes that may be the healthiest are those with darker-colored flesh, such as the Purple Viking, Yukon Gold and Ruby Crescent.
 The pigments in these potatoes provide flavonoids and carotenoids that promote good health.

-Potatoes are low in calories, contain no cholesterol or fat, are high in fiber, and contain significant amounts of vitamin C and potassium, as well as vitamin B-6 and iron.
-A medium potato will provide about 110 calories in the form of carbohydrates, and about 8 percent of your RDA of fiber.
-A single spud meets about 45 percent RDA of vitamin C and nearly 18 percent RDA of potassium, an essential mineral.
-Potatoes also contain small amounts of calcium, magnesium, zinc and phosphorus.
+Potatoes are low in calories, contain no cholesterol or fat and are high in fiber.
+Vitamins in potatoes are plentiful and contain significant amounts of vitamin C and potassium, as well as vitamin B-6 and iron.
+A medium potato will provide about 110 calories in the form of carbohydrates and about 8 percent of your recommended daily allowance (RDA) of fiber.
+A single spud meets about 45 percent of the RDA for vitamin C and nearly 18 percent for potassium, an essential mineral.
+The nutrition of potatoes also boasts small amounts of calcium, magnesium, zinc and phosphorus.

 All potatoes are rich in complex carbohydrates, which contain starches, glycogen and fiber.
 Carbohydrates are the body’s fuel source and are essential for muscle and brain health.
 While excess carbohydrates, like any other food, can contribute to weight gain, they are vital to your body.
-According to Potato Goodness Unearthed, severely limiting your intake of carbohydrates can result in your body scavenging them from its protein stores in a process known as gluconeogenesis.
-The fiber provided by a potato helps to lower cholesterol and keep your digestive system regular.
+Foods rich in carbohydrates and fiber can help reduce your risk of heart disease, protect against diabetes and control your weight when part of a balanced diet.
+Potato nutrition also provides fiber which can help lower cholesterol and keep your digestive system regular.

-Potatoes come in a wide range of colors, including white, yellow, red and blue.
+Potato types come in a wide range of colors including white, yellow, red and blue.
 They’re also classified according to their starch content.
-Potatoes with high starch content are generally used for French fries, as well as baked potatoes and mashed potatoes.
-Potatoes with low starch content are also called waxy potatoes, and they generally make good potato salads because they keep their shape and don’t fall apart.
-While all potato varieties contain roughly the same nutrients and amounts of carbohydrates, the more colorful varieties also contain pigments called carotenoids and flavonoids that may protect you from cancer.
+Potatoes with high starch content are generally used for french fries, as well as baked potatoes and mashed potatoes.
+Potatoes with low starch content are also called waxy potatoes, and they usually make good potato salads because they keep their shape and don’t fall apart.
+While all varieties contain roughly the same potato nutrition and amounts of carbohydrates, the more colorful varieties also contain pigments called carotenoids and flavonoids that may protect your cells from oxidative damage.
 Dark yellow potatoes contain beta-carotene, a nutrient that your body can use to manufacture vitamin A.